ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {{!FIELDS=RFC9651}}.  `WT-Available-Protocols` is a List.  `WT-Protocol` is defined as an Item.
 In both cases, the only valid value type is a String.
-Any value type other than String MUST be treated as an error that causes the entire field to be ignored.
-No semantics are defined for parameters on either field;
-parameters MUST be ignored.
+Any value type other than String MUST be treated as an error that causes the entire field to be ignored as recommended in {{FIELDS}}, allowing application protocol negotiation to remain optional.
+No semantics are defined for parameters on either field; parameters MUST be ignored.

-The value in the `WT-Protocol` response header field MUST be one of the values listed in `WT-Available-Protocols` of the request.
-Otherwise, the `WT-Protocol` field MUST be ignored.
+If the client sends a `WT-Available-Protocols` header field and the server responds with a `WT-Protocol` header field, the value in the `WT-Protocol` response header field MUST be one of the values listed in `WT-Available-Protocols` of the request.
+If the client receives a `WT-Protocol` value that was not included in its `WT-Available-Protocols` list, the client MUST close the WebTransport session with a `WT_ALPN_ERROR` error code.

 The semantics of individual values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are